Summer Heap - Summer Crisis Program | Community Action Akron Summit

 Hours

-The program will run from July 1st, 2025 until September 30th, 2025.
+The program runs from July 1st, 2025 until September 30th, 2025.

 Application process

-- Referrals accepted via Unite Us. - Beginning Tuesday July 1st, 2025, call the 24-hour HEAP line or visiting the website at https://app.capappointments.com. - Limited number of appointments accepted per day.
+- Referrals accepted via Unite Us. - Beginning Tuesday July 1st, 2025, call the 24-hour HEAP line or visit the website at https://app.capappointments.com. - Limited number of appointments accepted per day.
 If appointments are full, client should call back next business day. - Customers that have a scheduled appointment must be available to complete the application process over the phone during their scheduled appointment time. - The agency will also continue to process applications submitted online at www.energyhelp.ohio.gov and receive paper applications. - The required documentation needed for HEAP can be dropped off at 370 East Exchange Street, Akron (44306). - Documentation can also be faxed to 330-313-3884 or uploaded if applying on-line at www.energyhelp.ohio.gov. - Text "HEAP" to 33030 for more information or with questions.

 Fee

-No fee to apply.
-If electric utility is in disconnect status and the amount exceeds Summer Crisis Program assistance, a receipt of co-payment is required to complete an application.
-NOTE: Not all applicants will be eligible for the entire $500 to $800 as the actual payment is based upon individual circumstances.
+No fee to apply. - If electric utility is in disconnect status and the amount exceeds Summer Crisis Program assistance, a receipt of co-payment is required to complete an application. - NOTE: Not all applicants will be eligible for the entire $500 to $800 as the actual payment is based upon individual circumstances.

 Eligibility

-- Household income must be at or below 175% of the Federal Poverty Guidelines.
+Household income must be at or below 175% of the Federal Poverty Guidelines.
 NOTE: Some income is deemed excludable such as income earned by dependent minors under 18 years old, child support paid-out, health insurance premiums, and some Medicare costs. - Households must also meet at least one of the following additional eligibility requirements: -- Household member is 60 years old or older. -- Household member has a medical necessity documented by a qualified medical professional. -- Household has a disconnection notice, has been disconnected, or is trying to establish new electric service. -- Household is enrolling in the Percentage of Income Payment Plan (PIPP Plus) for the first time or has a PIPP default.

 Languages